Zuzuna54/Software-Factory/docs/phases/iteration_1.md

 ### Task 1: LLM Provider Selection and Integration

 **What needs to be done:**
-Select and integrate with an LLM provider (OpenAI, Anthropic, or Vertex AI) that will power our agent system.
+Select and integrate with an LLM provider (Google Vertex AI with Gemini models) that will power our agent system.

 **Why this task is necessary:**
 LLMs are the core reasoning engine for all agents.
 Properly abstracting this integration allows us to switch providers if needed and ensures consistent interaction patterns across the system.